 Remember: The way you and the other parent act affects your children.

-In most cases, parents can make their own agreements for custody and visitation.
-If you and the other parent agree on custody, the judicial officer will probably approve your agreement.
-If you cannot agree, the judicial officer will send you to mediation and a mediator will help you.
-If you still cannot agree, you and the other parent will have a court hearing.
+In most cases, parents can make their own agreements for custody and visitation (parenting time).
+If you and the other parent agree on custody, and you have an existing Family Law case, then you can mediate and write up a parenting agreement with Family Court Services.
+The judicial officer will review your agreement.
+Family Court Services offers mediation services at no cost to parents who want to resolve custody or visitation disputes without filing for a court hearing.
+This is called an "informal mediation" and can be scheduled by calling Family Court Services at (657) 622-6196 for an appointment.
+If you and the other parent do not have an agreement, then the judicial officer will send you to mediation and a mediator will help you.
+If you still cannot agree, you and the other parent will have to attend a court hearing.

 There are 2 kinds of custody: Legal and Physical.